AVEVA/CONNECT-data-services-developer-docs/content/communities/share-unshare-streams.md

 1. Select your own tenant.

-   **Result:** A pane opens on the right.
+   A pane opens on the right.

 1. On the **Streams** tab, select the streams you want to stop sharing, then select **Unshare Streams**.
 When prompted for confirmation, select **Unshare**.

-**Result:** The streams are unshared from the community.
+The streams are unshared from the community.
 Other tenants in the community can no longer view them.

 ## Unshare streams from the Sequential Data Store